NVTI Class Resources

 United States Department of Housing and Urban Development (HUD) Exchange

-Resources and assistance to support HUD's community partners.
+United States Department of Housing and Urban Development (HUD) Exchange provides resources and assistance to support HUD's community partners.

 United States Department of Labor – Veterans’ Employment and Training Services (DOL VETS)